vime-js/vime/CONTRIBUTING.md

 6. The Twitch player is loaded in an `<iframe>` so we'll need to setup the `Embed` component.

 From here onwards it's best to refer to existing providers as a guide and slowly implement each method you see.
-Don't forget to emit the `vLoadStart` event when new media is loading, and to finalize the `getAdapter` method.
+Don't forget to emit the `vmLoadStart` event when new media is loading, and to finalize the `getAdapter` method.

 As we're building out our provider we'll want to see and test it in the browser.
 There's already a file setup to do this.
-Go to [`playground/index.html`](./packages/core/playground/index.html) and add the provider just like the others have already been done so.
+Go to the [`playground`](./packages/core/src/components/core/playground/playground.tsx) component and add the provider just like the others have already been done so.
 You can serve the dev environment `yarn serve`, and select the file through the explorer to begin interacting with it in the browser.

-When it comes to running automated E2E tests on the provider we can head over to [`cypress/tests/providers`](./packages/core/cypress/tests/providers) and add our provider just like the others have already been done so.
-Launch the Cypress testing environment `yarn cy:open`, and run the test file we just created.
-A few tests are a little flaky, re-run if you're sure something should pass.
-At the minimum, the test harness should give you a good idea of everything your provider should be able to perform.

 After we wrap up all our testing and we're satisfied, the final steps are: